MostafaRamzySayedAhmed/UIDesignTemplate/README.md

 # UI Design Template
-* It’s a Non-Responsive Template.
+* It’s a Non-Responsive Template
 * It Can Be Used as a Template for UI Design Companies to Express their Inspirational & Amazing Work for Clients.

 # The Used Technologies